rizquadnan/workshop-life-at-tech-backend/README.md

 Participant Challenge: create an integration testing for change password endpoint

 Demo Start Git Branch:
-`git branch 1-demo-testing-start`
+`git checkout 1-demo-testing-start`
 Demo Solution Git Branch:
-`git branch 1-demo-testing-solution`
+`git checkout 1-demo-testing-solution`

 Exercise Start Git Branch:
-`git branch 1-exercise-testing-start`
+`git checkout 1-exercise-testing-start`
 Exercise Solution Git Branch:
-`git branch 1-exercise-testing-solution`
+`git checkout 1-exercise-testing-solution`

 ## Documentation

 Documentation is the act of having a form of media that explains the stuff needed for other Software Engineers to be able understand fully a piece of code

 Instructor Demo: add documentation for create exercise endpoint

+## Deployment

+Deployment is the act of making our code ready to be used by humans and/or other services

+Instructor Demo: deploy create exercise endpoint Participant Challenge: deploy change password endpoint

 ## Bug Fixing